Resonance Capture and Stability Analysis for Planet Pairs under Type I Disk Migration: Introduction

 In this paper, we develop a unified framework for a two-planet pair that undergoes convergent type I migration and gets trapped at the first-order mean motion resonance ($j$:$j-1$ MMR).
-We investigate the conditions under which planets can be captured in resonances and examine the following stability properties.
-The key analytical criteria are derived for planets with arbitrary mass ratios and the outcomes are summarized in a $\tau_{\rm a}{-} \tau_{\rm a}/\tau_{\rm e}$ diagram.
+We investigate the conditions under which planets can be captured in resonances and examine the subsequent stability properties.
+The key analytical criteria are derived for planets with arbitrary mass ratios, and the outcomes are summarized in a $\tau_{\rm m}{-} \tau_{\rm m}/\tau_{e}$ parameter space.

 The paper is organized as follows.
-We present an analytical model accounting for the dynamics of planets at resonances in Sec. \ref{sec:analysis}.
-In Sec. \ref{sec:simulation} we perform N-body simulations and compare the results with the analytical predictions.
-In Sec. \ref{sec:discuss} we discuss several implications as well as potential caveats in our model.
-Finally, we summarize the key results in Sec. \ref{sec:conclusion}.
+In Section \ref{sec:analysis}, we present an analytical model that describes the dynamics of planets in resonant configurations.
+In Section \ref{sec:simulation} we perform N-body simulations and compare the results with analytical predictions.
+Section \ref{sec:discuss} outlines potential caveats, and Section \ref{sec:conclusion} summarizes our key results.